 Once the examination has been completed, the nurse will take you to the recovery room.
-If you have received sedation, you will have to stay here for up to an hour.
+If you have received sedation, you will have to stay here for up to half an hour.
 Once you are fully awake, you will be given something to eat and drink.
 After the examination, we will call the person accompanying you to inform them about the time at which you can be collected.
 You may not leave the department without someone to accompany you.

-If you have not received sedation, then you can leave the department as soon as you have received all the paperwork.
-If you have had a throat anesthetic, then you must wait one hour before eating and drinking.
 You will receive a discharge letter.
 This contains information about what was observed/performed during the examination and what you should do if complications occur.